By Ian Lurie

 Customers, on the other hand, percolate down.
 The closer they get to converting, the greater the impact of lower categories in the stack.

 The red rectangles are the elements.
-They’re at the bottom of the stack because they're fundamental to all marketing.
+They’re at the bottom of the stack because they’re fundamental to all (digital) marketing.
 Think of them as the foundation.
-They're basic foundational elements.
-Without all three, you have no marketing.
-So they’re, well, elemental to digital marketing:
+They’re basic foundational elements.
+Without all three, you have no digital marketing:

 Infrastructure is the technology—hardware and software—that powers your site and your online presence.
-It drives everything else.
-Yes, even social media.
+It drives everything else, and impacts the customer experience from the get-go.
 If your site doesn't work, or has lots of errors, or is painfully slow, everything else suffers.
+If it’s fast, error-free and stable, all the work you do across the rest of the stack benefits.

 Analytics measures everything.
 It’s not just your traffic reporting tools.
 It’s any business analytics, multivariate testing and other nifty gadgets.
 Without it, you can’t tell if anything is working (except infrastructure which, when it’s not working, is gone).

 You can try to have a digital marketing strategy without content, I guess.
-Those blank pages will really pique consumers’ curiosity.
+The deafening silence will pique consumers’ curiosity.

 You can attempt to ignore analytics.
 But then you have no metrics.
 Which means you can't connect factors to your core goal.
 Good luck when the time comes to prove results.